homanchou/xr/book/05-Orchestrator-Systems.md

 #### Add Systems To Orchestrator

 To tie all the systems together, we need to import each system into orchestrator.
 Orchestrator's init function will also create the config object and pass it into every system's init function.
+Replace `orchestrator.ts` with the following contents:

 ```typescript
 import * as Scene from "./systems/scene";